For Families & Caregivers

 Beneficial at all stages and ages of the disease, therapy even has the potential to delay Duchenne’s progression.
 To maintain mobility, flexibility and quality of life, it is crucial that therapy routines occur daily.
 However, the uniqueness of the disease means patients require physical and occupational therapists with a specialized set of skills and knowledge

 When it comes to Duchenne, no two individuals are alike.
 Each person requires a flexible, individualized treatment plan to provide the greatest benefit.
 And they need specially trained experts to help them.
-CureDuchenne created the first-of-its-kind Physical Therapy certification program aimed at designating physical therapists who are able to provide optimal care and support to individuals with Duchenne.
+CureDuchenne created the first-of-its-kind Physical and Occupational Therapy Certification Program aimed at designating physical and occupational therapists who are able to provide optimal care and support to individuals with Duchenne.